Security-Onion-Solutions/securityonion-docs/hunt.rst

 Onion Query Language (OQL) starts with standard `Lucene query syntax <https://lucene.apache.org/core/2_9_4/queryparsersyntax.html>`_ and then allows you to add optional segments that control what Hunt does with the results from the query.
 The ``groupby`` segment tells Hunt to group by (aggregate) a particular field.
 So, for example, if you want to group by destination IP address, you can add ``| groupby destination.ip`` to your search (assuming it didn't already have a groupby statement).
 The ``groupby`` segment supports multiple aggregations so you can add more fields that you want to group by, separating those fields with spaces.
 For example, to group by destination IP address and then destination port, you could use ``| groupby destination.ip destination.port``.

-By default, grouping by a particular field won't show any values if that field is missing:
+By default, grouping by a particular field won't show any values if that field is missing.
+Starting in Security Onion 2.3.50, you can add an asterisk after the field name if you would like to include missing values.

+For example, you might have some non-HTTP traffic on port 80 that wouldn't be shown by the following query grouping by ``network.protocol``:

 .. image:: images/hunt-groupby-default.png
   :target: _images/hunt-groupby-default.png

-If you would like to include missing values, add an asterisk after the field name:
+However, if you add an asterisk after the ``network.protocol`` field name, Hunt will show missing values which in this case will help you see the non-HTTP traffic on port 80:

 .. image:: images/hunt-groupby-asterisk.png
   :target: _images/hunt-groupby-asterisk.png